 Over 2,000 women who developed ovarian cancer, or their families if they died, have filed individual lawsuits and at least two class action lawsuits have been filed against Johnson & Johnson claiming the company failed to warn them of the dangers of talcum powder.
 Three of these individual lawsuits were decided at jury trials in 2016, with the jury awarding between $55 and $72 million—much of the awards being punitive damages.

 If you suspect that talcum powder use caused your ovarian cancer, you need an experienced personal injury attorney to investigate your claim and pursue your claim for compensation.
-Christopher J. Hudson, LLC is here to answer your questions and fight to obtain the damages you may be entitled to.
+Chris Hudson & Associates is here to answer your questions and fight to obtain the damages you may be entitled to.
 Call our office today to schedule your free, no-obligation consultation.